the1lab/1lab/src/1Lab/Path.lagda.md

 module setting up the structure *around* them that makes them useful.
 A good place to start with are the **inverses**: there should be an operation mapping paths $p : a \is b$ to paths $p\inv : b \is a$.
-In Cubical Agda, we work in *de Morgan* cubical type theory.
+In Mikan, we work in *de Morgan* cubical type theory.
 This means that, in addition to the endpoints $\iZ, \iO$, the interval is equipped with a few extra bits of algebraic structure, to make working with paths more convenient.

 The relevant operation here is the de Morgan **negation**, written
 $\ineg i$ in the prose and `~_`{.Agda} in the formalisation.
 In addition